 Anorexia is the parallel.
 Obesity is by far the biggest lifestyle-related health issue today, and every reasonably health-conscious person does what is necessary to achieve and maintain a normal BMI.
 Still, for various psychological reasons some people go overboard and become anorexic.
 Similarly, any reasonably health conscious person would wish to minimize intake of preservatives, pesticides, antibiotics and all the other garbage that pollutes our food supply.
 However, some people who are devoted to healthy eating go overboard and develop an eating disorder in relation to that focus, just as some people in their quest to avoid obesity become anorexic.

 For people with orthorexia, eating healthily has become an extreme, obsessive, psychologically limiting and sometimes physically dangerous disorder, related to but quite distinct from anorexia.
-Often, orthorexia seems to have elements of OCD (as does anorexia).
-Some people with orthorexia may in fact addtionally have anorexia, either overtly or covertly (using pure food as a socially acceptable way of reducing weight.)
+Often, orthorexia seems to have elements of OCD, as does anorexia.
+Some people with orthorexia may in fact additionally have anorexia, either overtly or covertly (using pure food as a socially acceptable way of reducing weight.)
 But orthorexia is usually not very much like typical OCD or typical anorexia.
-It is most often only a psychological problem, but in rare cases it can be much more severe, even resulting in death via malnutrition.
+It has an aspirational, idealistic, spiritual component which allows it to become deeply rooted in a person’s identity.
+It is most often only a psychological problem in which food concerns become so dominant that other dimensions of life suffer neglect.
+In rare cases, however, it can be much more severe, even resulting in death via malnutrition.

 The primary feature distinguishing orthorexia from anorexia is that while a person with anorexia focuses on weight, a person with orthorexia obsesses about purity.
 People with anorexia possess a distorted body image in which they see themselves as fat regardless of how thin they really are, whereas those with orthorexia constantly struggle against feelings of being unclean or polluted by what they have eaten, no matter how carefully they monitor their diet.
-Both conditions involve control, but whereas an anorexic seeks continually to reduce weight, an orthorexic feels compelled to achieve ever great heights of dietary perfection.
-Sometimes people recovering from anorexia “graduate” to orthorexia, taking their disordered eating habits and moving the focus from weight to purity.
+Both conditions involve control, but whereas an anorexic seeks continually to reduce weight, an orthorexic feels compelled to achieve ever great heights of dietary perfection; to feel entirely clean, pure and transparent.
+Sometimes people recovering from anorexia “graduate” to orthorexia, keeping their disordered eating habits and moving the focus from weight to purity.

 Orthorexia is not yet a DSM diagnosis, and I am not sure that it should be.
 There is a tendency in the modern world to pathologize an increasing number of human behaviors and I have no desire to contribute to this trend.
 On the other hand, naming has power.
 I have heard people say, “I want to eat healthfully, but I don’t want to be orthorexic.”
 Perhaps this is the best possible use of the word.